anastafj197/authApp/README.md

 # authApp
 Authentication webapp using mongoDB and bootstrap, capabilities include registration, login / logout and encrypted passwords stored in a database.
 Eventually will have a blog posting functionality.

+The only missing component is the node modules folder which you can acess by messaging me at frankie.anastasia@gmail.com

 Usage: